What are generic resources?

 Sign-ups to be on the list may be only an occasional event.
 Increasingly, subsidies are provided through certificates and vouchers.
 If accepted by a private-sector landlord for rent at or below fair market rent (FMR) for units of a given size (say, one-bedroom), a certificate means that the housing authority will pay the difference each month between FMR and 30% of the family’s income.

 With a voucher, the family can rent units at the rates above the FMRs, but the subsidy is the same as if the family had a certificate.
 The renter pays extra—that is, the difference between what the landlord charges and FMR.
 Individuals who need round-the-clock attendant care typically will qualify for a two-bedroom unit on their own account.
-Only a few local housing authorities have amended their HUD contracts to take advantage of the “shared housing option,” wherein more than one individual has exclusive right to a bedroom and shared use of common elements of the dwelling.
+Only a few local housing authorities have amended their HUD contracts to take advantage of the “shared housing option,” wherein more than one individual has an exclusive right to a bedroom and shared use of common elements of the dwelling.
 One can sometimes move up on the waiting list if one can obtain preference points, which are given for each of the following:

 - paying over 50% of income for housing